dmillard/GranularGym/README.md

 **Note (9 June 2023): Currently this repository contains the core engine code, examples are being cleaned and will be released soon.**

+## Licensing

+GranularGym is licensed under the GPL-3.0 license, see LICENSE.txt for details.

+Additionally, the United States National Aeronautics and Space Administration (NASA) and the United State Government are licensed this software (GranularGym) under the MIT license for any purpose.

+If you are interested in another licensing scheme for any purpose, please contact the authors.

+## Acknowledgement

+The development of GranularGym has been supported by a NASA Space Technology Research Fellowship, grant number 80NSSC19K1182.

 ## Citation